-The Gem Innovation Schools of Idaho (GIS) board of directors is GPMS's charter holder and governs GPMS pursuant to board policy.
+The Gem Innovation Schools of Idaho (GIS) board of directors is GPA's charter holder and governs GPA pursuant to board policy.
 The Chief Executive Officer reports directly to the board and implements the board's budget, operational and academic directives.
 The school principal reports to the Chief Academic Officer and has building level responsibility.
-GPMS is a separate LEA from other Gem Prep schools with independent budgets, staff and performance certificate as required by the PCSC.
+GPA is a separate LEA from other Gem Prep schools with independent budgets, staff, and performance certificate as required by the PCSC.

-The GPMS's Board of Directors is comprised of a talented and seasoned group of professionals and civic leaders.
-Board expertise and experience satisfies governance areas such as education, law, real estate, strategy, finance, management, and community relations, etc. Further strengthening the board, the average board member has served five years, the current board chair has seven years of governance experience with Gem Prep schools, and the vice-chair has twelve.
-Even during rapid periods of expansion, the GP board successfully oversaw schools who significantly outperformed their local districts and the state averages on standardized assessments. (see section B) See Board and Leadership Bio attachment for board expertise profile.
+The GPA's Board of Directors is composed of a talented and seasoned group of professionals and civic leaders.
+Board expertise and experience satisfies governance areas such as education, law, real estate, strategy, finance, management, and community relations, etc. Further strengthening the board, the current board chair has ten years of governance experience with Gem Prep schools.
+Even during rapid periods of expansion, the GP board successfully oversaw schools who significantly outperformed their local districts and the state averages on standardized assessments.
+(See section B) See Board and Leadership Bio.
 Recruitment and nomination of potential new board members is the responsibility of the board's Governance Committee.
-When recruiting, the committee leverages professional networks, as well as the connections of GPMS staff, teachers, parents, and community members.
+When recruiting, the committee leverages professional networks, as well as the connections of staff, teachers, parents, and community members.
 When less than two board members possess any categorized skill set, the committee identifies that skill as the recruitment priority.
-Further, if board members cannot be identified who possesses the necessary skills set, the Committee recommends board training in order to develop expertise in that skill within existing board members.
-Board members must share a commitment to the mission of the school, and be willing to volunteer their expertise to ensure the school's success in fulfilling its mission.
+Further, if board members cannot be identified who possesses the necessary skills set, the Committee recommends board training to develop expertise in that skill within existing board members.
+Board members must share a commitment to the mission of the school and be willing to volunteer their expertise to ensure the school's success in fulfilling its mission.

 The Board Handbook clearly outlines that the roles and responsibilities of the board are to govern the school, working to establish effective board policies and delegate authority for the administration of the school to the CEO.
 The board chair has the responsibility of ensuring all board members understand and adhere strictly to their roles.
 The CEO may bring any concern about board members (individually or collectively) to the board chair, who ensures that the board is in compliance with agreed-upon roles and standards.
-The board has four committees: finance, academics, governance, and facilities.
+The board has four committees:

+finance, academics, governance, and facilities.
 Board committees provide in-depth insights to the whole board, as needed.
-These committees increase the capacity of the board to govern effectively by providing an outlet for much of the heavy-lifting to be done outside of regular board meetings.
+These committees increase the capacity of the board to govern effectively by providing an outlet for much of the heavy lifting to be done outside of regular board meetings.